Henry715/Monster-Hunter-rise-Player-AI/README.md

 In terms of Python client, you can put it anywhere you'd like, as long as you can run the client, that would be fine.
 And start the game again, after a while you might see the game freezes, don't worry, because that is the server waiting for a connection from the client.
 After you start the client, the game will run the same as expected.
 # About me
 I'm just a computer science student that just graduated from university and loves Monster Hunter series.
-By the way, I'm Chinese, in case if you'd like to communicate in Chinese.